RuslanTsitser/flutter_widget_recorder/README.md

 - Handles devicePixelRatio and pixel alignment for video codecs
 - Automatic padding to meet iOS video codec requirements (multiples of 16)
 - Error diagnostics and robust handling of edge cases
+- Support for sharing recorded videos

+## Limitations

+- The plugin can only record Flutter-rendered widgets
+- Platform-specific widgets (like maps, camera, webview) cannot be recorded
+- Only iOS platform is supported at the moment

 ## Installation